webface/Hanen/wp-content/plugins/lingotek-translation/readme.txt

 == Changelog ==

+= 1.3.1 (2017-7-13) =

+* Added the ability to trigger auto-uploading of custom post statuses (Thanks to Soluto for contributing this feature!)
+* Added a filter hook, lingotek_is_post_valid_for_upload, that allows users to provide custom logic to determine where a document should be auto-uploaded (Thanks to Soluto for contributing this feature!)
+* Fixed a caching issue that was loading an outdated JavaScript file
+* Fixed an issue that caused the Professional Translation Quote Calculator to fail if a language rate had not been set on the API side
+* Fixed an auto-updater issue that was marking disabled languages as enabled
+* Added several styling updates

+= 1.3.0 (2017-7-10) =

+* Added the Lingotek Professional Translation workflow
+* Fixed a bug that was showing the incorrect profile type

 = 1.2.9 (2017-6-15) =

-* Fixed a bug that displayed an error upon installing the plugin.
+* Fixed a bug that displayed an error upon installing the plugin
-* Fixed a bug that was breaking the String Groups page.
+* Fixed a bug that was breaking the String Groups page
-* The real-time status updater has been fixed.
+* The real-time status updater has been fixed
-* Statuses are saved correctly when callbacks are received quickly.
+* Statuses are saved correctly when callbacks are received quickly

 = 1.2.8 (2017-4-17) =